corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deploying/_index.md

     weight: 3000
 section_menu: corda5
 ---
-The following section describes the prerequisites and the process for deploying Corda.
+This section describes the prerequisites and the process for deploying Corda.
 It contains the following:
 {{<childpages>}}